Add device enrollment managers

 AOSP doesn't support DEM accounts.

 DEM-enrolled devices can install VPP apps if they have Apple VPP device licenses.
 You can't use apps purchased through Apple VPP with Apple VPP user licenses, because of per-user Apple ID requirements for app management.

 Applying a Microsoft Entra maximum device limit of less than 1,000 to a DEM account will prevent you from reaching the 1,000 device limit that the DEM account can enroll.

 You must use device-level certificates to manage Wi-Fi and email connections.

 Conditional access is only supported with DEM on devices running:

 Device limit restrictions

 DEM enrolls Windows 10/11 devices in shared device mode, so device limit restrictions won't work on them.
-Instead, you can configure a hard limit for these devices in the Azure AD admin center.
-For more information, see Manage device identities by using the Azure portal.
+Instead, you can configure a hard limit for these devices in the Microsoft Entra admin center.
+For more information, see Manage device identities.